c4pt000/BLOCKCHAIN-GENERATOR/README.md

 * edit src/amount.h for supply of network

-to generate 3 assets for chainparms.cpp
+to generate 3 assets for src/chainparams.cpp
 ```
 edit 3net-assert-gen.sh for your PUBLIC_KEY